timgoalen/timgoalen-portfolio/README.md

 ### About
 ![Image of the about section](documentation/about-section.png)

-- Diplayed as one column on mobile screens and two columns on tablet screens and larger.
+- Displayed as one column on mobile screens and two columns on tablet screens and larger.
 - Features a headshot and two paragraphs detailing work highlights.

 ### Listen